canonical/k8s-snap/src/k8s/tests/e2e/README.md

 For a simple way to write end to end tests, have a look at [`test_smoke.py`](./smoke_test.go), which spins up a single instance, installs k8s and ensures that the kubelet node registers in the cluster.

-Make sure to use the [Harness](./tests/conftest.py) interfac.
+Make sure to use the [Harness](./tests/conftest.py) fixture.
 That way, there _should not_ be a need for extra logic to handle running the tests locally, in LXD, or Multipass.

 ```python
 # tests/e2e/test_<feature>.py